awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-statistics.md

 The total number of bytes served to viewers by CloudFront in response to all requests for all HTTP methods\.

 **BytesFromMisses**
-The number of bytes served to viewers for objects that were not in the applicable edge cache at the time of the request\.
+The number of bytes served to viewers for objects that were not in the edge cache at the time of the request\.
 This value is a good approximation of bytes transferred from your origin to CloudFront edge caches\.
 However, it excludes requests for objects that are already in the edge cache but that have expired\.

 ## How Cache Statistics Charts Are Related to Data in the CloudFront Access Logs<a name="cache-statistics-data"></a>